The Bankrate promise

 - Damage caused by natural disasters

 Beyond reading the fine print of a builder’s warranty, make sure you understand their timeline on the completion of your new home as well.
-The exact times will vary based on the builder, especially given the epic supply-chain issues that have plagued the industry since the start of the pandemic.
-Make sure that the builder lays out a detailed timeline for you, so that you can follow along — and hold them to it.
+The exact times will vary based on the builder.
+Make sure yours lays out a detailed timeline for you, so that you can follow along — and hold them to it.

 One final mistake to avoid: Don’t get caught up in customization.
 Options and add-ons can seem limitless when you walk into a builder’s showroom.
-But before you go on an upgrade spree, it’s wise to consider which ones will boost the home’s value rather than merely making it look nicer, advises Stokes.
+But before you go on an upgrade spree, it’s wise to consider which ones will boost the home’s value rather than merely making it look nicer, Stokes says.

 “There is always a cost associated with upgrades, and some will help you realize value more than others,” Stokes says.
-For example, upgrading to quartz countertops from laminate, or from linoleum flooring to hardwood or tile, are safe investments.
-But if you opt for the top level of cabinets that costs an extra $10,000, you’re unlikely to recover that value at resale, he warns.
+For example, upgrading to quartz countertops from laminate, or from linoleum flooring to hardwood, are safe investments, he says — but if you opt for the top level of cabinets that costs an extra $10,000, you’re unlikely to recover that value at resale.

 Another thing to consider is the cost difference between a builder upgrade versus hiring your own contractor to do the work later.
 Harris, the Denver buyer, had the option to include an air conditioner in her new home.
 She saved $1,000 by having the unit installed after she moved in rather than adding it to her construction tab, she says.